 Viewing custom fields

-You can view a list of all custom fields in your management group from the Settings tile of the OMS dashboard.
+You can view a list of all custom fields in your management group from the Advanced Settings menu of your Log Analytics workspace in the Azure portal.
 Select Data and then Custom fields for a list of all custom fields in your workspace.

 Removing a custom field

 There are two ways to remove a custom field.
 The first is the Remove option for each field when viewing the complete list as described above.
 The other method is to retrieve a record and click the button to the left of the field.
 The menu will have an option to remove the custom field.

 The following section walks through a complete example of creating a custom field.
 This example extracts the service name in Windows events that indicate a service changing state.
 This relies on events created by Service Control Manager in the System log on Windows computers.
 If you want to follow this example, you must be collecting Information events for the System log.